Eobion-Technologies/adsense/README.txt

 The colors are customizable, as well as the type (text/image).
 Ads can be displayed from themes, blocks or other modules.

+Ads can be excluded from certain pages, with wild card pattern matching, like the one in Drupal's blocks.

+A limit can be placed on the number of ads displayed per page.

+The site admin never sees ads.
+This is by design.

+Channel support is also available.

+Ads are cached to reduce system load.

 Prerequisites
 -------------
 You must signup for a Google AdSense account.
 If you do not have an account,